odkr/sortableclasses/README.rst

 useful if you want to apply a set of transformations to some data (i.e., if you're writing what on UNIX-ish systems is called a 'filter').
-You could chain function calls (i.e., ``return transform1(transform2(transform3(...)))``), but the larger the number of transformation gets, the more difficult This becomes to maintain.
+You could chain function calls (i.e., ``return transform1(transform2(transform3(...)))``), but the larger the number of transformation gets, the more difficult this becomes to maintain.

 *sortableclasses* enables you to define each of those transformations as a